 How Much Does it Cost to Add a Bathroom?

 If you’re looking to improve your lifestyle and your home’s value, adding a bathroom is one of the best things you can do.
-But how much does it cost to add a bathroom?
-What if you want to put a bathroom in an out-of-the-way part of the home, like the basement?
+But how much does it cost to add a bath?
+What if you want to put one in an out-of-the-way part of the home, like the basement?

-While doing the math can be a little stressful, we've got great news: adding a bathroom is a high-ROI project.
-Even better, the cost to add a bathroom isn’t as high as you might think.
+While doing the math can be a little stressful, we've got great news: adding a basement bathroom is a high-ROI project.
+Even better, the cost to add a half or even a full bath isn’t as high as you might think.

 Here’s what you need to know.